An in vivo validation dataset for dynamic volumetric MRI: Methods

 \subsection{MRI data acquisition}

 All MRI imaging was performed on a 1.5T MRI system (Ingenia, Philips Healthcare, Best, The Netherlands).
-The study was approved by the Institutional Review Board of the UMC Utrecht.
+The study was approved by the Institutional Review Board of the UMC Utrecht (NL53099.041.15, METC 15/466).
+All data acquisition and analysis procedures were performed in accordance with the relevant regulations and guidelines of the UMC Utrecht.
 Nine healthy volunteers (3F/6M) were included after giving informed consent for anonymized data sharing.
 Subjects were placed in supine (face-up), feet-first position in the scanner, with the pressure cuff placed around their right thigh.
 Their knees were supported to minimize bulk motion during and between the scans.
 A 16-channel anterior coil and a 12-channel posterior coil (integrated in the table) were used for data acquisition.

-For each subject, the following scans were acquired: one anatomical reference scan, one DIXON scan, one validation scan, one hybrid dynamic and validation scan, and four dynamic scans.
-All scans apart from the DIXON scan were acquired with an RF-spoiled gradient echo sequence, using a repetition time (TR, i.e. the time between two successive radiofrequency pulses) of 5.4 ms, and an echo time (TE, i.e. the time between the radiofrequency pulse and the readout) of 2.3 ms. At this particular echo time, water and fat have opposite phase, producing dark bands at muscle boundaries that enhance segmentation and motion detection.
+For each subject, the following scans were acquired (\cref{tab:scans}): one anatomical reference scan, one Dixon scan, one validation scan, one hybrid dynamic and validation scan, and four dynamic scans.
+The acquisition parameters are listed in \cref{tab:scan_param}.
+All scans (apart from the Dixon scan) were acquired with an echo time (TE, i.e. the time between the radiofrequency pulse and the readout) of 2.30 ms. At this particular echo time, water and fat have opposite phase, producing dark bands at muscle boundaries that enhance segmentation and motion detection.